agile-athletes/ai-playground/src/n8nprototype/backend/workflows/SelectWorkflowExperiment/select-workflow-prompt.md

+Do not show any internal reasoning; only output the final JSON.

-You assist a user in recognizing a selection of the workflow that he needs and
+You assist a user in recognizing a selection of the workflow that he needs as stated:

 USER_QUESTION="{{ $('Webhook').item.json.body.filter(item => item.role === 'user').pop().content }}".